UltraMessaging/lbmct/doc/Java_Userguide.md

 ## Publisher Code Outline

-See [MinCtSrc.java](../java/MinCtSrc.java) for a compilable example.
+See [MinCtSrc.java](../java/MinCtSrc.java) for a compilable and runnable example.

 A publisher of a connected topic needs to perform the following: